dell/omnia/docs/source/InstallationGuides/BuildingClusters/k8s_plugin_roce_nic.rst

          "commit": "c94b2cef"
        },

-    * The ``version`` and the ``commit`` attributes are set to the default value verified by Omnia.
+    * The ``version`` and the ``commit`` attributes mentioned here are set to the default values verified by Omnia.
 If you want to update these attributes, you may do so at your own responsibility.

 Delete the plugin
 ------------------